 Each of these controls has properties that you can change to affect its visual display as well as its behavior.
+The properties panel is visible on the right side of VSTA under the Project Explorer.

-5. Select the OK button.
+6. Select the OK button.
 The Properties window will show all of the control's properties.
-This is the same general idea as the SolidWorks Property Manager.
+This is the same general idea as the SOLIDWORKS Property Manager.

-- 6. Review the following properties that were defined by the use of the Dialog template. - Text = OK.
+- 7. Review the following properties that were defined by the use of the Dialog template. - Text = OK.
 This is the text that is visible to the user.
 Use an ampersand (&) before a character to assign the Alt-key shortcut for the control. - (Name) = OK\Button.
-This name is what your code must reference to respond to the button or to change its properties while your macro is running. - Select the Cancel button and review its Text and Name properties as well. - 8.
-Select the dialog itself from the designer, not the Project Explorer, and change its Text property to "Materials". - 9.
-Review the following properties of the dialog form that were set by using the Dialog template.
+This name is what your code must reference to respond to the button or to change its properties while your macro is running. - 8.
+Select the Cancel button and review its Text and Name properties as well. - 9.
+Select the dialog itself from the designer, not the Project Explorer, and change its Text property to "Materials."

-- AcceptButton = OK Button

-- CancelButton = Cancel\Button

-- 10. Select the ComboBox and set its Name to "Materials Combo".
+- 10. Review the following properties of the dialog form that were set by using the Dialog template. - AcceptButton = OK\Button - CancelButton = Cancel\Button - 11.
+Select the ComboBox and set its Name to "Materials\Combo."

-Showing the Dialog
+Show the Dialog